Skip to main content

 Nonbank Mortgage Servicer Prudential Standards

-As nonbank servicers became responsible for a larger share of consumer mortgages after the financial crisis, state regulators grew concerned about the absence of a uniform set of state standards addressing servicers’ capital and liquidity levels.
-In addition, both state and federal examinations of nonbank servicers identified inadequate corporate governance and board oversight.
+As nonbank servicers became responsible for a larger share of consumer mortgages after the financial crisis, state regulators grew concerned about the absence of a common set of state standards addressing servicers’ capital and liquidity requirements.
+State examinations of nonbank servicers also identified inadequate corporate governance and board oversight.

-These concerns led state regulators to pursue – and subsequently approve – new standards that will: ensure that nonbank mortgage servicers maintain the financial capacity, governance and risk management practices to adequately serve consumers and investors and simultaneously enhance market stability.
+These concerns led state regulators to pursue – and subsequently approve – new standards that will require nonbank mortgage servicers to maintain the financial capacity, governance, and risk management practices to adequately serve consumers and investors and simultaneously enhance market stability.

 The requirements contained in the standards are only effective through state implementation.
-State agencies may use the standards to formulate law, rule, guidance or procedure under their individual jurisdictional authority or legislative process.
-The standards specify the importance of uniform adoption to regulate multistate entities and to minimize regulatory burden.
-To that end, CSBS will work to ensure that implementation among states is as uniform as possible.
+State agencies may use the standards to formulate law, rule, guidance, or procedure under their individual jurisdictional authority or legislative process.
+The standards specify the importance of consistent adoption to regulate multistate entities and to minimize regulatory burden.
+To that end, CSBS is working with states to achieve consistent nationwide implementation.

-• The standards focus on two main areas: financial condition and corporate governance.
+• The standards focus on two main areas: financial condition, i.e., capital and liquidity, and corporate governance, i.e., board of directors, internal and external audits.

 • The standards align with existing federal minimum eligibility requirements, wherever practical, to minimize regulatory burden for servicers.